 This is directly related to the last point.
 Once you get the customers in, provide a superior support and service experience.
 You can always impress people with excellent service since the average quality of service is very low.

-If you provide excellent service, people not only recruit new customers for you, but they’ll be sure to repeat their experience.
+In short, if you provide excellent service, people not only recruit new customers for you, but they’ll be sure to repeat their experience.

 Release a new, better model every year